 5. Record and report using an intelligent HR software solution

 It’s imperative that you continually record relevant data relating to the diversity of your workforce.
-Youmanage can store vital information such as gender, race, age, and disability, allowing you to keep track of this valuable intelligence in a secure digital format.
+Youmanage can store vital information such as gender, ethnicity, age, and disability, allowing you to keep track of this valuable intelligence in a secure digital format.

 Being able to report this information is also critical to ensuring you – and the leaders in your organisation – can understand how diverse your company is, and make informed decisions in order to improve.
 Youmanage can produce detailed graphic reports quickly and easily, allowing you to focus on the results rather than on time-consuming admin tasks.